Overview of Damage Prevention and Control Methods

 Use a walking staff when wading in ponds to locate deep holes, runs, or trails.
 Use of a walking stick will prevent stepping into water over waders or hip boots in winter, and help locate venomous snakes in the summer.
 It is not uncommon to find runs and entrances to lodges or dens 2 to 3 feet below the rest of the bottom of the impoundment in older ponds and bottomland swamps where beavers are common.

-The Conibear® No. 330 is an effective and easy-to-use trap for catching beaver (Figure 7).
+The Conibear® No. 330 is an effective and easy-to-use trap for catching beaver (see photo below).
 When properly set, conibear-style traps will kill the beaver that has been captured.
 They are equally effective in deep and shallow water.
 Additional useful equipment includes an axe, hatchet (or large cutting tool), hip boots or waders, wire, and wire cutters.

 Some trappers use a device called “setting tongs,” while others use a piece of 3/8– or ½-inch nylon rope to set the powerful traps.
 The 2 safety hooks, 1 on each spring, must be handled carefully during placement of the trap.
-In all circumstances, use a safety tool (Figure 8) in addition to the safety hooks, when setting conibear-style traps.
+In all circumstances, use a safety tool (see below) in addition to the safety hooks, when setting conibear-style traps.

 Photo by Wildlife Control Supplies, LLC.